($1,286) Movers From Illinois to New York City, NY

-Quick answer: The cost to move from Illinois to New York City, NY averages from $686 to $5,805 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.
+Quick answer: Moving from Illinois to New York City, NY, costs $771 to $6,284 and takes two to seven days.
+How much you’re moving, your move date, and whether you hire a company or do the move yourself will affect the overall cost of your 922-mile move.

 Licensedcheckmark